grilhami/Reputation-Economics-IBM-Intern-Project/README.md

 ## How to run Inference - Personality Insight
 - Download `chromedriver`.

-- Open `venv/lib/site-packages/selenium/webdriver/common/service.py` and change the cmd path (in `def start` function)to your `chromedriver.exe` file.
+- Open `venv/lib/site-packages/selenium/webdriver/common/service.py` and change the cmd path (in `def start` function, line 70) to your `chromedriver.exe` file.
 It should be located in `C:\Windows\chromedriver.exe` so Windows knows exactly what the program was doing.
 Set the cmd to be = `[path-to-chromedriver]`.

 - For Mac/Linux, simply run `sudo nano /etc/paths/` and edit the path from there.